Friday, October 31, 2014

 A Church for all Seasons

-Horse & cart was a very common means of transport
+Horse & cart was everyday transport

-also tells a cheeky story of their lives.
-Most famous is the
+The Merry Cemetery of Sapanta where every headstone also tells a cheeky story of their lives.
+Most famous is the nagging mother-in-law.
+This lady (above) is felting.
+No-one appeared to have been a quilter!

-Sapanta wooden church under reconstruction
+Sapanta Cemetery with it's wooden church under reconstruction

 Budesh Josani Church _UNESCO listed wooden church

-Wooden church covered in frescoes & carpets
+Wooden church interior covered in frescoes & carpets

 Even the metal headstones were extraordinary

-Our host makes merry too and offers us tasters of hornica,
+Sarbi Village Antiquarian Farm with water powered tools.
+Our host makes merry too and offers us tasters of hornica, a type of local plum brandy.
+The Cap'n preferred this to his picnic lunch.

 Finding the source of local liquor (a tap in the gate post!)